 As I was praying in this manner, I saw the Angel’s helplessness: he could not carry out the just punishment which was rightly due for sins.
 Never before had I prayed with such inner power as I did then.
 The words with which I entreated God are these: Eternal Father, I offer You the Body and Blood, Soul and Divinity of Your dearly beloved Son, Our Lord Jesus Christ for our sins and those of the whole world; for the sake of His sorrowful Passion, have mercy on us.
 (475)

 If you are familiar with the Chaplet, you may be wondering why the words “and on the whole world” are missing.
-Well, they were added the next morning along with the opening and closing prayers and how to say them on the beads of a rosary.
+Well, they were added the next morning along with the opening and closing prayers as well as how to say them on the beads of a rosary.
 It happened to be September 14th, the Feast of the Exaltation of the Holy Cross.
 Notice how precise Jesus was in dictating this prayer:

 The next morning, when I entered chapel, I heard these words interiorly: Every time you enter the chapel, immediately recite the prayer which I taught you yesterday.
 When I had said the prayer, in my soul I heard these words: This prayer will serve to appease My wrath.